Attracting and Retaining Talent

 Effective succession planning prevents poor performance and pushes the company to move forward.
 The board of directors could also put the succession plan to the test by allowing the potential successors to take turns acting in the top executive positions when they take leave or vacation.
 This will help them choose the best candidate with the needed skills.

-5 steps and best practices for CEO succession planning
+5 steps for CEO succession planning

 1. Focus on the long-term success of the company

 You might play it wrong if you're not playing the long-term card.
 The board of directors should always consider the company's long-term success.
-This means that when planning a succession, they must identify and develop a pool of leaders who can take over and continue to lead the company toward its goals.
+This means that when planning a succession, they must identify and develop leaders who can take over and continue to lead the company toward its goals.

 2. Consistently identify and further high potentials